MikeHopley/ftl-ships-strategy/index.md

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.

-Crystals can survive almost 39 seconds without air.
+Crystals can survive 39 seconds without air.
 Board auto-ships with two Crystals to neutralise them while getting combat training, but calculate enemy weapon timings to ensure you can repair the teleporter in time.
 Beware breaches, which double repair time to 25 seconds.
 It takes 6 seconds to walk from piloting.

-Sell Crystal Vengeance at the first store (sells for 20 in Balance Mod).
+Sell Crystal Vengeance at the first store.
 You only have one system slot left, so get hacking.

-Sector 1 distress beacons are&hellip;maybe worth visiting.
+Sector 1 distress beacons are…maybe worth visiting.
 You have blue options from cloaking-1 (weak) and teleporter (okay).

-&hellip;and I lied again.
+…and I lied again.
 It’s [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
 Make one tiny slip and you lose a Crystal though, so I don’t think the risk is worth the reward.
 It’s not like this ship needs the scrap.